Tennessee November 28, 2015

 A "green" community, Bell Buckle also has the honor of being the absolute smallest town in the association.

 It's 500.
-Making it one of the teeniest towns out there.
+That makes it one of the teeniest towns out there.
 (Number taken from 2010 census.)

 Tennessee did it again, huh?
 Will you be going to Bell Buckle soon?
 Let us know in the comments below!